area9innovation/flow9/tools/flow9/readme.md

 - In addition to makeSupertype, also have a makeSubtype to restrict the overloads more

+- ds/array_diff.flow

+- fusion: FFn and FMaxConst type par mismatch

 - types.flow: implicit None type-parameter
+- ds/sparsearray: implicit type parameter in empty array

+- ds/vector: flow(ref []).
+Maybe we should postpone flow vs others
+  and them make implicit type-pars flow?

 - Do prolog-style search when all possible unifications and subtypes have completed

-- subtype and unify should have a way to telling if they were postponed so resolution knows how to handle it
+- unify should have a way to telling if they were postponed so resolution knows how to handle it

 TODO: